Peermade: Spices

 The area is extremely fertile and until recently featured lush plantations of coffee, tea, cardamon, and coconut.
 With a long history of spice growing, the focus is now on the production of organic black pepper, white pepper, ginger and turmeric.

 At a 2006 show, spice growers from Peermade displayed samples of organically grown spices including cardamom, black pepper, white pepper, nutmeg, mace, cloves, turmeric, ginger, vanilla beans, vanilla powder and herbs such as oregano, sage, thyme and rosemary.
 Oils of thyme and rosemary were also displayed.

 Education

-Mar Baselios Christian College of Engineering and Technology and Marian College are located at Kuttikanam in Peermade.
+Marian College and Mar Baselios Christian College of Engineering and Technology are located at Kuttikanam in Peermade.

 Politics

 Peermade assembly constituency is part of Idukki (Lok Sabha constituency).

 Vazhoor Soman is the current MLA of peermade.